 2. MAY DAY, the international distress call, derives from French.

 Originally 'm'aider,' (pronounced 'may day'), which means 'help me' in French.
 Ironically, the phrase was introduced by a British radio officer directing air traffic at London's Croydon airport in 1923.
 He thought using a French phrase was best because most of the planes over the English Channel departed from France.

-Bon Marché, which still exists today on the Left Bank, is a favorite of locals, was founded in 1838.
-Prior to that, shops generally sold only one type of item.
+Bon Marché, which still exists today on the Left Bank in Paris, is a favorite of locals and was founded in 1838.
+Prior to Bon Marché, shops generally sold only one type of item.
 Bon Marché changed all that although department stores did not really become popular until Selfridge's was established in London in 1909 and turned shopping from a task to a leisure pursuit.
 Today’s Bon Marché remains a popular tourist destination.

 The French love their cheese, and they produce some of the best fromage in the world.
 But Denmark has them beat in per capita consumption.
 Interestingly, Germany and The Netherlands are the top 2 exporters of cheese, also besting France.

 Potatoes were banned in 1748 because it was thought they caused leprosy.
 Plus, they were considered 'hog feed' and unfit for humans.
 In 1789 a doctor from the Paris Faculty of Medicine announced that potatoes were perfectly fine for human consumption.
 It took another 15 years, and until the end of the French Revolution, for a potato cookbook to be published.
 The cookbook had a recipe for Pommes Frites, or the French fry!
 Thank you for that, France.
 We do love our French fries.